Associate in Science

 - Principles of General & Biological Chemistry

-The degree will provide students with an effective, rigorous, and dynamic program that will attract, motivate, and prepare students to support the community by providing qualified nursing care.
-In addition, it will prepare students for the increasing responsibility of healthcare workers in a highly demanding field.
+This degree provides students with an effective, rigorous, and dynamic program that motivates and prepares students to support the community by providing qualified professional nursing care.
+Students are prepared for the increasing responsibility of healthcare workers in a highly demanding field.

 Student Learning Outcomes:

 Upon successful completion of this program, students will be able to:

 - Develop the skills necessary to provide care based on nursing theory to patients with commonly occurring health problems in institutional and community based health care settings

 - Demonstrate the knowledge of cognitive, psychomotor and affective behavior in the implementation of the nursing process

 - Demonstrate the ability to collaborate with other members of the health team to facilitate comprehensive patient care across institutional and community based settings